Black Diamond Momentum - Kid's Review

 This shoe is best used as an all-around gym shoe and also works really well as a moderate outdoor cragging shoe.

-While it is true that it's the most expensive of the flat lasted kids climbing shoes at $60, it maintains a decent value if edging and or gym climbing are your top priorities.
+While it is true that it's the most expensive of the flat lasted kids climbing shoes, it maintains a decent value if edging and/or gym climbing are your top priorities.
 Features unique to this shoe, like the knit top, add breathability.
-Durability is in question since this knit hasn't been put through the ringer, but time will tell, and it seems to be more durable than one may think.
+Durability is in question since this knit hasn't been put through the wringer, but time will tell, and it seems to be more durable than one may think.

-The new Black Diamond Momentum - Kids is the kind of shoe that will work for most kids.
-For those who are looking to seek out lots of crack climbing or those that are working overhanging routes, we would recommend looking towards the Evolv Venga (cracks) or the La Sportiva Maverink (steeps).
+The Black Diamond Momentum is the kind of shoe that will work for most kids.
+For those who are looking to seek out lots of crack climbing or those that are working overhanging routes, we would recommend looking towards more specialized shoes, but for the average kid, these shoes will do the trick.

 GearLab is founded on the principle of honest, objective, reviews.
 Our experts test thousands of products each year using thoughtful test plans that bring out key performance differences between competing products.
 And, to assure complete independence, we buy all the products we test ourselves.
 No cherry-picked units sent by manufacturers.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing and comparison.Learn More